Standing Rules of the United States Senate

 The Standing Rules of the Senate are the parliamentary procedures adopted by the United States Senate that govern its procedure.
 The Senate's power to establish rules derives from Article One, Section 5 of the United States Constitution: "Each House may determine the rules of its proceedings ..."

-There are currently forty-five rules, with the latest revision adopted on January 24, 2013.
+There are currently forty-four rules, with the latest revision adopted on January 24, 2013.
 The most recent addition of a new rule occurred in 2006, when The Legislative Transparency and Accountability Act of 2006 introduced a 44th rule on earmarks.
 The stricter rules are often waived by unanimous consent.

 Outline of rules

 Quorum

 The Constitution provides that a majority of the Senate constitutes a quorum to do business.
 Under the rules and customs of the Senate, a quorum is always assumed to be present unless a quorum call explicitly demonstrates otherwise.
 Any senator may request a quorum call by "suggesting the absence of a quorum"; a clerk then calls the roll of the Senate and notes which members are present.
 In practice, senators almost always request quorum calls not to establish the presence of a quorum, but to temporarily delay proceedings without having to adjourn the session.
 Such a delay may serve one of many purposes; often, it allows Senate leaders to negotiate compromises off the floor or to allow senators time to come to the Senate floor to make speeches without having to constantly be present in the chamber while waiting for the opportunity.
 Once the need for a delay has ended, any senator may request unanimous consent to rescind the quorum call.